After choking on grape, 8-year-old boy left unable to communicate, walk from severe brain injury

 The picture on the left is Sincere at age 4, just months before the accident that changed his life forever.
 On the right is Sincere today.
 His family calls the situation a "nightmare."

-"We have to pretty much do everything from feeding him, bathing him, clothe him," Sincere's mother's other aunt Dalandra Belcher said.
+"We have to, pretty much, do everything from feeding him, bathing him, clothing him," Sincere's other aunt Dalandra Belcher said.

-Now his single mother is left facing mounting medical expenses, which has led Harris to create an online fundraiser to help raise money in an effort to alleviate the medical treatment, specialized care and equipment Sincere needs almost four years later.

-It'll be four years ago next month that Towanda Harris was at home having a snack when all of a sudden Sincere ate a grape and couldn't breathe.
+It'll be four years ago next month that Sincere was at home having a snack when all of a sudden Sincere ate a grape and couldn't breathe.

-"He was gasping for air.
-And immediately, my son's like 'He's choking.'
-He started doing, you know, the Heimlich," Harris said.
+"He started gasping for air.
+And that's immediately when my son came and started doing the Heimlick," Harris said.

 Sincere lost consciousness and when Harris called 911, she said she was put on hold.
 They then rushed Sincere to the hospital five minutes away from their home.
 The doctors tried everything they could.